op-rs/kona/book/src/node/intro.md

 > the rollup node holds a view of the tip of the chain - unsafe, safe, and
 > finalized block info.
 All data otherwise needed is held in memory.

-The architecture of `kona-node` is built around three core pillars:
+There are a few core architectural pieces of the `kona-node`.

 - **Derivation Pipeline:** Constructs L2 payload attributes from L1 blocks, forming the backbone of rollup logic.
-- **Execution Engine Integration:** Executes L2 payloads via the [Engine API][engine-api], abstracting away different EL clients.
+- **Execution Engine Integration:** Executes L2 payload attributes via the [Engine API][engine-api], abstracting away different EL clients.
 - **P2P Networking:** Enables block gossip and peer discovery.